 From its quirky fashion to its street art, Melbourne has a lot to offer.
 But just like anything (except this turtle eating a strawberry), the city also has its drawbacks.

 Pro: It’s the sporting capital of the world

 Melbourne has been named the world’s sporting capital several times, making it the go-to for sports enthusiasts.
 Whether you’re mad about the footy or you never miss a tennis match, the sports-loving culture of Melbourne will have you feeling at home and barracking for your team in no time.

 Con: The weather kinda sucks

 If you love Australia for its sunny, blue-sky summers, Melbourne may not be the spot for you.
 Known for feeling like all four seasons in one day, Melbourne’s weather is pretty unpredictable.
+If you’re after that crisp sun nearly all year round, we’d recommend seeing if the Gold Coast or Sunshine Coast is more up your ally.
 In saying that, if you’re trying to escape the sticky summer heat, this could be your ideal destination.

 Pro: There’s always plenty to do